Sogandste/EVisionary/README.md

-Do not move static/, templates/, or deployment-related root files without updating Flask paths and the Render start command.
+Ensure that static/, templates/, and root deployment files remain in their respective directories unless Flask paths are explicitly updated.

-Input Data
+Input Data Configuration

-EVisionary expects local exports from:
+EVisionary is built to process local exports directly from Vesiclepedia, ExoCarta, and EV-TRACK.

-Vesiclepedia

-ExoCarta

-EV-TRACK

-Recommended local organization:
+We recommend the following internal directory organization:

         text